Chris-Schnaufer/agol2mysql/README.md

 If you are using a MySQL database that's earlier than version 8 you will also need to install [GDAL](https://gdal.org/download.html) and [pygdal](https://pypi.org/project/pygdal/).
 These are used to convert geometric data between coordinate systems, and other features as well.
+Note that installing GDAL can be difficult and complicated.

 # AGOL Setup